Kilman0221/React-Quiz/README.md

 # Summary

 This project is a final react course task.
 Its main function is to fetch quiz questions from api.
 It shows user score and correct/incorrect answers.
+Built with React, JavaScript, SCSS

 ## Screen Shot